On the Trivial Pursuit of Useless Information

 - Vade mecums in Hathi Trust

-Schott's Original Miscellany (2003) and Schott's Food & Drink Miscellany (2004) by Ben Schott are both small, elegantly typeset books of tables, diagrams, lists and definitions.
+Schott's Family Miscellany (2003) and Schott's Food & Drink Miscellany (2004) by Ben Schott are both small, elegantly typeset books of tables, diagrams, lists and definitions.
 Sections include "Birthstones," "Sushi," "Knights of the Round Table," "Colors of the Empire State Building," "Eponymous Foods," and "Cattle Branding."

 The Uncyclopedia is another British import, full of random collections of facts.
 It is also available as an ebook.
 It includes "Fortune-Telling Techniques," "Sails on a Standard Three-Masted Ship," "Newspaper Slogans," "Diseases Named for Their Discoverers," and "Noteworthy Cats and Their Owners."